lukas-krecan/ShedLock/README.md

 If there is more than one record with the same name, you are missing a primary key.
 3. Use ShedLock debug log.
 ShedLock logs interesting information on DEBUG level with logger name `net.javacrumbs.shedlock`.
 It should help you to see what's going on.
 4. For short-running tasks consider using `lockAtLeastFor`.
-If the tasks are short-running, they can be executed one after each other, `lockAtLeastFor` can prevent it.
+If the tasks are short-running, they could be executed one after another, `lockAtLeastFor` can prevent it.
 5. If you encounter weird error complaining that a Proxy is not class of `ThreadPoolTaskScheduler` please check https://github.com/lukas-krecan/ShedLock/issues/115 or
 [this StackOverflow quesiton](https://stackoverflow.com/questions/56017382/how-to-fix-websockets-and-shedlock-compatibility-in-spring-boot-application/56036601#56036601)